ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the implementation note in {{input-share-validation}}.

 The Leader MUST ignore any report pertaining to a batch that has already been collected (see {{input-share-validation}} for details).
 Otherwise, comparing the aggregate result to the previous aggregate result may result in a privacy violation.
 Note that this is also enforced by the Helper during the aggregation interaction.
-The Leader MAY also abort the upload protocol and alert the Client with error `reportRejected`.
+The Leader MAY also abort the upload sub-protocol and alert the Client with error `reportRejected`.

 The Leader MAY ignore any report whose timestamp is past the task's `task_expiration`.
-When it does so, it SHOULD also abort the upload protocol and alert the Client with error `reportRejected`.
+When it does so, it SHOULD also abort the upload sub-protocol and alert the Client with error `reportRejected`.
 Client MAY choose to opt out of the task if its own clock has passed `task_expiration`.

 The Leader may need to buffer reports while waiting to aggregate them (e.g., while waiting for an aggregation parameter from the Collector; see
 {{collect-flow}}).
 The Leader SHOULD NOT accept reports whose timestamps are too far in the future.
 Implementors MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
-If the Leader rejects a report for this reason, it SHOULD abort the upload protocol and alert the Client with error `reportTooEarly`.
+If the Leader rejects a report for this reason, it SHOULD abort the upload sub-protocol and alert the Client with error `reportTooEarly`.
 In this situation, the Client MAY re-upload the report later on.

 If the Leader's input share contains an unrecognized extension, or if two extensions have the same ExtensionType, then the Leader MAY abort the upload